- by Elay Cohen

 For example, if you sell technology to a VP Marketing and you’ve uncovered that they’re launching a new website on April 15, 2015.
 Your solution will help them make their website better.
 The way you drive urgency is to set up a sequence of steps that gets your technology trialled, personalized and operational before the April 15th date to ensure your customer will confidently hit their goals.
 It’s not your compelling event, it’s your customer’s compelling event.

-In 2014, SalesHood powered thousands of deal reviews and sales huddles.
+Since 2014, SalesHood powered thousands of Deal Reviews and Sales Coaching Huddles.
 We correlated the activity and outcomes of sellers who identified compelling events to closed business.
 We learned a lot about how deals are accelerated when sales professionals uncover a real customer’s compelling event.

 Here’s a summary of what we learned: